-In 2003, L'Oréal was also reported to be part of the the European Federation for Cosmetics Ingredients, a coalition of 70 European cosmetics companies.
+The company has a history of defending animal testing.
+In 2003, L'Oréal was also reported to be part of the European Federation for Cosmetics Ingredients, a coalition of 70 European cosmetics companies.
 The organisation launched a legal challenge in the European Courts against the EU's ban on animal testing for cosmetics.